Negrotius/Modbus-E3DC/README.md

 # Modbus-E3DC
-Reads the  electricity consumption of may house in realtime
+Reads the  electricity consumption of your house in realtime